alex-ball/bathbib/bst/README.md

 ## Installation

-You can use this style simply by copying the `bath.bst` file into your working directory, that is, the directory holding the main `.tex` file for your document.
+You can use this style simply by copying the `bath.bst`/`bathx.bst` files into your working directory, that is, the directory holding the main `.tex` file for your document.
 If you want the style to be available for all your documents without having to copy it over each time, you can install it using the instructions below.

 ### Automated way